 How Reliable are Automated Appraisals?

-The short answer is, not very.
-Appraisals from services such as Estibot are useful for some things, but not giving an accurate representation of a domain’s value.
+The short answer is not very.
+Appraisals from services such as Estibot are useful for some things but do not give an accurate representation of a domain’s value.
 While appraisals can give a rough idea of overall value when analyzing larger portfolios, automated appraisals should never be used to determine how much you should be paying for a domain name.

 Using data from websites such as DNJournal or NameBio, as well as expert consultations – particularly from a domain buyer broker – will help to give you a better view of a domain’s potential value.